 Fargo AMVET Post #7 will use their grant to become handicap accessible after a Hollie Ibach, an accounts payable representative, highlighted their need to make their space inclusive environment for veterans who may have disabilities.

 “The Fargo AMVETs are always striving to help veterans in any way possible,” Hollie said.
 “The organization provides a supportive environment, entertainment, usually a meal for veterans that otherwise wouldn’t be able to attend.”

 Hollie Ibach, RDO Equipment Co.
 Accounts Payable team member presents AMVETS VFW Post #7 members with a Community Builder Grant.

-Mongeau Tholen VFW Post 742 received $5,000 to build a portable flag burning pit to perform yearly ceremonies after RDO Equipment Co.
+Mongeau Tholen VFW Post 742 received a grant to build a portable flag burning pit to perform yearly ceremonies after RDO Equipment Co.
 Service technician Justin Korman nominated the organization for their service to Marshall, Minnesota and its surrounding community.

 RDO technician Justin Korman, and RDO team members presents Mongeau Tholen VFW Post 742 with Community Builder Grant.

-Sunnyside VFW Post 3482 was awarded $15,000 after Jason Kreps, RDO Equipment Co. store manager in Sunnyside, Washington, nominated their organization.
+Sunnyside VFW Post 3482 was awarded a grant after Jason Kreps, RDO Equipment Co. store manager in Sunnyside, Washington, nominated their organization.
 Bill Ingram, Sunnyside VFW service officer, says the grant is unexpected but appreciated, especially after the COVID-19 pandemic.